georgekinnear/parsesvg/README.md

 # parsesvg
-parse svg to obtain markbox location and size information for **gradex**™ (the AGPL open source exam marking tool)
+parse svg to produce the acroforms needed by **pdf.gradex**™ (an AGPL open source exam marking tool)

+![alt text][logo]

 ![alt text][status]

-If you are coming here from pdf.gradex.io, don't worry - this is the developer side of things, and it's straight into the deep-end in this particular module.
-We're working on a user workflow that is a piece of cake, so you need never worry about the details below (unless you want to make your own custom marking flows - and we're here to help as best we can with that.)
+If you are coming here from pdf.gradex.io, then welcome to the developer side of things where all the details are.
+We're working on a user workflow that is a piece of cake, that will automate the fiddly bits.
+Meanwhile, if you like knowing how things work, feel free to take a look around.

+## Context

+The work of the support tool is combine script images and marking acroforms, at each stage of the process.
+The render tool take cares of adding the acroforms to the images.
+We let another tool put this module to use - our concern in this module is the layout of the pages we're producing (and understanding the SVG design that specifies them).
+If you want to make your own designs, then this is the module README that you need.... mostly these are notes to myself but we'll back fill in the gaps as we identify them.

+![alt text][support-workflow]

 ## Why parse SVG, I just want to design custom PDF acroforms workflows for my Uni?